aihuaxu/hadoop/hadoop-hdfs-project/hadoop-hdfs-rbf/src/site/markdown/HDFSRouterFederation.md

     [hdfs]$ $HADOOP_PREFIX/sbin/hadoop-daemon.sh --script $HADOOP_PREFIX/bin/hdfs stop dfsrouter

 ### Mount table management

-The mount table entries are pretty much the same as in [ViewFs](./ViewFs.html).
+The mount table entries are pretty much the same as in [ViewFs](../hadoop-hdfs/ViewFs.html).
+Please make sure the downstream namespace path exists before creating mount table entry pointing to it.
 A good practice for simplifying the management is to name the federated namespace with the same names as the destination namespaces.
 For example, if we to mount `/data/app1` in the federated namespace, it is recommended to have that same name as in the destination namespace.

 The federation admin tool supports managing the mount table.